EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 ##### Enabling and configuring the API Key authentication

 Now we need to tell the framework that we want it to use a new authentication scheme for our app, spearheaded by the custom authentication handler that we just wrote.
-There's two steps to make that happen.
+There are two steps to make that happen.

 First, we configure our new scheme in the app's `Startup` class.
 For that, we need these two new `using` statements: